uenz/SparkleShare/SparkleShare/Windows/README.md

 Install [VisualStudioCommunity](https://visualstudio.microsoft.com/de/vs/community/)
 or install [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) if you haven't already.

-Open a command prompt and execute the following:
+To build from commandline open a command prompt and execute the following:

 ```
 cd C:\path\to\SparkleShare-sources
 cd SparkleShare\Windows
 build
 ```
-`C:\path\to\SparkleShare-sources\bin` should now contain `SparkleShare.exe`, which you can run.
+`C:\path\to\SparkleShare-sources\Windows\bin` should now contain `SparkleShare.exe`, which you can run.

 ### Creating a Windows installer